openipcamera/openipc-firmware/README.md

 7. Run openipscan.sh or openipscanwin.sh if you're on windows/mac and find the IP address of your new OpenIP Camera.
 Note: MAC address will be changed to c0:6d:1a*
 8. Proceed to the status web page and apply the hacks. http://[discoveredipaddress]/cgi-bin/status

-NOTE: of you get a 404 error with a flashing blue LED, remove the SD card and reinsert it.
+NOTE: If you get a 404 error with a flashing blue LED, remove the SD card and reinsert it.
 Shortly after thst the camera will go "click click" again.
 Proceed to the link now.

 Congratulations!
 Welcome to OpenIPC.